COVID-19 Update: Learn how New York Proton Center is taking all the necessary precautions to keep you safe.

 All Cancer Types

-Proton Collaborative Group REG001-09: Evaluation Tracking Project: A Prospective Chart Review of Patients Treated with Radiation Therapy.
-NCT01255748
+PCG REG001-09 Evaluation Tracking Project: A Prospective Chart Review of Patients Treated with Radiation Therapy: NCT01255748

 Approved by the FDA since 1988, proton therapy is firmly established as an advanced and highly effective treatment for cancer that can reduce treatment related toxicities, better preserve quality of life, and improve outcomes for patients.